rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 ## Github repository
 These ([repo](https://github.com/rualthan/Andrew-Brown-Terraform-Associate-Labs)) are the codes from the follow alongs of Andrew Brown's HashiCorp Terraform Associate (003) course.

-The full course is available on Youtube as well on ExamPro for free.
+The full course is available on Youtube and ExamPro for free.

-Andrew's shared the codes on this [repository](https://github.com/ExamProCo/Terraform-Associate-Labs).
+Andrew shares the codes on this [repository](https://github.com/ExamProCo/Terraform-Associate-Labs).
 You can clone it but I wanted to write from scratch as I followed along.